Your health and safety are the number one priority.

 Scheduling classes with you in mind

-While most courses will be offered online, some exceptions may be made for face-to-face classes, such as labs.
+While most courses will be offered online, some exceptions will be made for in-person classes, such as labs.
 Course scheduling and offerings are currently in development.
 Every course will be scheduled as a synchronous meeting pattern (regular meeting days and times).
 For some courses, there may be an asynchronous component as well.
 Please consult with your class instructor, department chair, or academic advisor, as they will have the most up to date information as things continue to evolve.

 Keeping you engaged and connected